-The convoy of pick-ups and trucks carrying hundreds of villagers weaved between paddy fields on its way to the eponymous provincial capital, Nong Bua Lamphu in Northeat Thailand.
-The participants had an appointment with the Governor of the Province and various government ministry representatives at the Provincial Hall.
+The convoy of pick-ups and trucks carrying hundreds of villagers weaved between paddy fields on its way to the eponymous provincial capital, Nong Bua Lamphu in Northeast Thailand.
+The villagers had an appointment with the Governor of the Province and various government ministry representatives at the Provincial Hall.
 They were going to ensure that their collective voice would be heard.

 As one core leader called Lamduan Wongkhamchan said “We have been fighting against the quarry for almost 30 years since I was 40 years old.
 I want this struggle to end in my generation.
 I don’t want the younger generations, my children and grandchildren to have to continue this struggle.”